itsdfish/PathOptimization.jl/README.md

     end_node::Int
 end
 ```
-n_nodes is the number of nodes in the graph, start_node and end_node are the starting and ending nodes, respectively.
+`n_nodes` is the number of nodes in the graph, start_node and end_node are the starting and ending nodes, respectively.

 ### State

-The state of each algorithm is tracked in a subtype of State.
+The state of each algorithm is tracked in a subtype of `State`.
 Here is a simple example:

 ```julia
 mutable struct RandomState{T} <: State